-Strictly speaking, "downtown" in Chicago means the Loop -- the central business district, a 6*8-block rectangle enveloped by elevated tracks on all four sides.
+Strictly speaking, "downtown" in Chicago means the Loop -- the central business district, a 6- to 8-block rectangle enveloped by elevated tracks on all four sides.
 Here's where you'll find the city's major financial institutions, trading markets, and government buildings, making for a lot of weekday hustle and bustle.

 Best For -- Visitors who want a real "city" experience, with dramatic skyscraper vistas.
 Loop hotels are also within walking distance of Chicago's major museums, as well as Grant Park and the lake.